dominikrys/dominikrys.github.io/content/posts/setting-up-tls-secured-monitoring-docker/index.md

 ## Motivation

 During my last internship, I've been tasked with designing and deploying infrastructure for monitoring a cluster of machines that were used for performance testing.
-I wrote a blog-post detailing high-level choices about it which you can check out [here]({{< ref "/content/posts/monitoring-corda-nodes/index.md" >}} "Monitoring Corda Nodes").
+I wrote a blog post detailing high-level choices about it which you can check out [here]({{< ref "/content/posts/monitoring-corda-nodes/index.md" >}} "Monitoring Corda Nodes").
 The post also includes justifications for why I chose to deploy everything in Docker, and why I chose to work with [Grafana](https://grafana.com/) and [InfluxDB](https://www.influxdata.com/products/influxdb/) as the front-end and time-series database, respectively.

-I found it was relatively straightforward to write and deploy a Docker compose application with just Grafana and InfluxDB.
+It's relatively straightforward to write and deploy a Docker compose application with just Grafana and InfluxDB.
 There are many ready-made `docker-compose.yml` files that can be found online, as well as various tutorials and blog posts which explain the details.
 The main difficulty was in getting the application secured by issuing and renewing TLS certificates.
 My initial idea was to manually issue and set TLS certificates as described e.g. in the [InfluxDB documentation](https://docs.influxdata.com/influxdb/v1.7/administration/https_setup/), but this kind of approach wouldn't be maintainable in the long run.

 This is where [Traefik](https://traefik.io/traefik/) came in - it's an edge router which acts as a reverse proxy into your Docker compose application.
-More importantly, it's capable of **automatically issuing and renewing TLS certificates from [Let's Encrypt](https://letsencrypt.org/)!** I'll describe how to set it up in this post.
+More importantly, it aims to "make networking boring", which in our case is achieved by **automatically issuing and renewing TLS certificates from [Let's Encrypt](https://letsencrypt.org/)** - perfect!
+I'll describe how to set it up in this post.

 Throughout the post, I'll also describe small improvements that could be made to the deployment I describe, as well as describe small quirks I found when working with the described tools.
-Note that Traefik works with all Docker containers, so this post can still apply if you for example use [Prometheus](https://prometheus.io/) instead of InfluxDB as your TSDB.
+Note that Traefik works with all Docker containers, so this post can still apply if you for example use [Prometheus](https://prometheus.io/) instead of InfluxDB as your time-series database.

 For the finished all-in-one deployment of Grafana, InfluxDB and Traefik that this post will build up to, I've provided this GitHub repo: [Secure Monitoring Solution in Docker](https://github.com/dominikrys/docker-influxdb-grafana-traefik).